mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

   - `VisualTests`{:.path}.
 A comprehensive test suite for visually testing the layout engine in particular, with automated screenshots and comparisons.
   - `UnitTests`{:.path}.
 Tests smaller units of the library to ensure correctness.
   - `Benchmarks`{:.path}.
 Benchmarks various components of the library to find performance hotspots and keep track of any regressions.
 - `BUILD_LUA_BINDINGS`.
 Build the required bindings for Lua support.
 You'll need Lua installed.
+Enables the following option:
+  - `BUILD_LUA_BINDINGS_FOR_LUAJIT`.
+Find and link to LuaJIT instead of Lua.
 - `SAMPLES_BACKEND`.
 Choose the backend to use for the samples, based on a [supported combination](https://github.com/mikke89/RmlUi#rmlui-backends) of platform and renderer, or `auto`{:.value}.
 - `CMAKE_BUILD_TYPE`.
 Choose the build type between: Debug, Release, RelWithDebInfo, MinSizeRel, or None (passed in CMAKE_CXX_FLAGS flags are used).
 - `NO_FONT_INTERFACE_DEFAULT`.
 Removes the default font engine, thereby allowing users to completely remove the FreeType dependency.
 If set, a custom font engine must be created and set through `Rml::SetFontEngineInterface` before initialization.
 See the `bitmapfont` sample for an example implementation of a custom font engine.